-From 2012 to 2014 at ifeu – Institut für Energie- und Umweltforschung Heidelberg, GmbH his focus lay on scientific and technical support for the elaboration of Life Cycle Assessments (LCA) in national and international research projects.
+From 2012 to 2014 at ifeu – Institut für Energie- und Umweltforschung Heidelberg, GmbH his main focus lay on scientific and technical support for the elaboration of Life Cycle Assessments (LCA) in national and international research projects.

 For ibn he was involved in the workshop series of BfN on topics relating to the implementation of Natura 2000.
 He already was in charge for the documentation of several workshops having extensive experience in text processing and compiling barrier-free documents.